 Swaminathan also stressed the importance of maintaining the integrity of financial reporting.
 He advised CFOs to avoid any creative interpretations of regulations or accounting standards and to ensure transparent communication with the Managing Director & CEO and other senior management members.
 He further recommended keeping an open channel of escalation to the Chair of the Audit Committee of the Board (ACB) for higher-level guidance when needed.

-Challenges with Regulatory Frameworks
+Challenges with regulatory frameworks

 Deputy Governor M. Rajeshwar Rao also expressed concerns about the application of principle-based regulation frameworks, particularly the impairment framework under Ind AS (Indian Accounting Standards).
 Rao noted that while this framework is intended to be forward-looking, some non-banking financial companies (NBFCs) have relied heavily on the 30 days-past-due (DPD) criteria for loan loss.
 Rao pointed out that DPD, being a lagging indicator, may not always align with the expected credit loss (ECL) approach, which is forward-looking.